-- a. gifts or other benefits conferred on account of kinship or a personal, professional, or business relationship independent of his or her employment status; - b. a fee prescribed by law to be received by the employee or any other benefit to which the employee is lawfully entitled or for which he or she gives legitimate consideration in a capacity other than as an employee; - c. a gift, award, or memento that is received from a lobbyist who is required to make reports under Chapter 305 of the Government Code; and - d. items having a value of less than \$50, not including cash or negotiable instruments.
+- a. gifts or other benefits conferred on account of kinship or a personal, professional, or business relationship independent of their employment status; - a fee prescribed by law to be received by the employee or any other benefit to which the employee is lawfully entitled or for which they give legitimate consideration in a capacity other than as an employee; - c. a gift, award, or memento that is received from a lobbyist who is required to make reports under Chapter 305 of the Government Code; and - d. items having a value of less than \$50, not including cash or negotiable instruments.

-An employee who receives an unsolicited benefit that he or she is prohibited from accepting by law may donate the benefit to a governmental entity that has the authority to accept the gift or may donate the benefit to a recognized tax-exempt charitable organization formed for educational, religious, or scientific purposes.
+An employee who receives an unsolicited benefit that they are prohibited from accepting by law may donate the benefit to a governmental entity that has the authority to accept the gift or may donate the benefit to a recognized tax-exempt charitable organization formed for educational, religious, or scientific purposes.